Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Introduction

-The issue of when the MLE exists in the conventional sense and what to do when it doesn't is very important because of the wide use of generalized linear models for discrete data and log-linear models for categorical data.
-In every application of these, existing statistical software gives completely invalid results when the MLE does not exist in the conventional sense, but most such software either does not check for this problem or does very weak checks that have high probability of both false positives and false negatives.
-Moreover, even if these checks correctly detect nonexistence of the MLE in the conventional sense, conventional software implements no valid procedures for statistical inference when this happens.
-When this issue is detected most users will go to smaller statistical models for which the MLE seems to exist, even though such models may neither fit the data nor address the questions of scientific interest. \citet{geyer-gdor} gives examples with valid inference.
-Authoritative textbooks, such as \citet[Section~6.5]{agresti}, discuss the issue but provide no solutions.
+Nonexistence of the MLE in these contexts is a widely studied problem.
+Advances have been made in establishing necessary and sufficient conditions for existence of the MLE \citep{haberman1974analysis, aickin1979existence, albert-anderson, santner1986note, silvapulle1986existence, eriksson2006polyhedral, fienberg2012maximum}, the development of an extended or generalized MLE when the traditional MLE does not exist through convex cores of measures \citep{csiszar2001convex, csiszar2003information, csiszar, csiszar2008} and through geometric properties of exponential families and log-linear models \citep{barndorff-nielsen, brown, geyer, verbeek1992compactification, geyer-gdor, fienberg2012maximum, matuvs2015limiting, wang2019approximating}.
+The issue of nonexistence also arises in exponential families for spatial lattice processes \citep{geyer-interface, geyer-thompson}, spatial point processes \citep{geyer-moller,points}, aster models \citep{geyer2007aster}, aster models with dependency groups \citep{eck2015integrated}, and random graphs \citep{ergm-package, ergm-paper, rinaldo-fienberg-zhou, schweinberger}.
+In every application of these (with the exception of aster models), existing statistical software gives completely invalid results when the MLE does not exist in the traditional sense, and such software either does not check for this problem or does weak checks that can emit both false positives and false negatives.
+Moreover, even if these checks correctly detect the nonexistence of the MLE, conventional software implements no valid inferential method in this setting.
+Authoritative textbooks \citep[Section~6.5]{agresti} discuss the issue but provide no solutions.